|Vice Presidents||Jacquie Seemann|

 To date Michael Waterhouse, Director, Legal Services NSW Department of Education has agreed to facilitate the discussion and Julie Ross, Principal Kogarah High School and Lawyer, Jacquie Seemann, Partner, Thomson Geer will appear on the panel.
 A third panel member representing a police Youth Liaison Officer will complete the speakers.

 Audience members will have opportunities to join the discussion and ask questions of the panel.

-Please note: Lawyers are eligible for 1.5 CPD points and 1.5 hours of Professional Development for educators.
+Please note: Lawyers are eligible for 1.5 CPD points, and for Educators 1.5 hours of Professional Development.

 Free entry for ANZELA members and students on production of their student card.

 The NSW Chapter offer one scholarship and two grants for eligible persons to attend the ANZELA National Conference each year.
 The Committee requests lawyers and those NSW education employees in public, private or independent schools, students in either law or education who would not be funded by their employer consider applying.

 The Robert Horton Memorial Scholarship is offered by the NSW Chapter of ANZELA to teachers, educational administrators, or early career lawyers with an interest in education to extend the reach and knowledge of the practice of education law.
 It is offered each year with a value of up to $3,000 to, in part, enable the recipient to attend the ANZELA Annual Conference.

 Two Chapter Grants are offered by the NSW Chapter to students in either education or law, teachers, educational administrators, or lawyers with an interest in education to extend the reach and knowledge of the practice of education law.
 It is offered each year with a value of up to $2,000 to, in part, enable the recipient to attend the ANZELA Annual Conference.

 Applications opened on normally opened by June 1 and will close on or near the end of July.